 My research

-The oceans teem with marine microbes that move at the mercy of currents.
-These microbes are largely invisible to the naked eye, but have huge impacts on how food webs function and how elements are cycled throughout the planet.
-My research is dedicated to studying these amazing microbes and the processes they influence.
+The ocean teems with marine microbes that drift with the currents.
+Though invisible to the naked eye, these microbes play an outsized role in shaping food webs and cycling elements across the planet.
+My research is dedicated to understanding these remarkable organisms and the processes they drive.

 Plankton from the Oregon Coast in July 2023, shot with the Curiosity Microscope.

-CO2 entering the ocean from the atmosphere is fixed into organic carbon by phytoplankton in the surface ocean.
-The produced organic carbon fuels marine food webs, but a portion can also make its way or be exported deep into the ocean interior where it is separated from the atmosphere for centuries to millennia.
-This vertical export of organic carbon is a major mechanism by which the ocean can act as a buffer to increasing human CO2 emissions.
+Carbon dioxide (CO₂) from the atmosphere is fixed into organic carbon by phytoplankton in the sunlit surface ocean.
+This organic carbon fuels marine food webs, but a portion of it is exported to the deep ocean, where it can remain isolated from the atmosphere for centuries to millennia.
+This vertical export of organic carbon is one of the primary ways the ocean buffers rising atmospheric CO₂ from human activity.